-Grants may be made in conjunction with, or in addition to, financial assistance provided through other State, federal, or private programs.
-In all cases, MEA grant funds must supplement, and not supplant, other funding sources.
+Grants may be made in conjunction with, or in addition to, financial assistance provided through other state, federal, or private programs.
+In all cases, MEA Funds must supplement, and not supplant, other funding sources.
 While matching funds are not required, Grantees are encouraged to make a contribution in order to maximize the amount of energy savings achieved through the project.
 Matching funds may include:

 - 1) Cash

 - 2) In-kind services

 - 3) Equipment, labor, or materials

-- 4) EmPOWER Maryland energy efficiency utility incentives
+- 4) Energy efficiency utility incentives